 The image will either be positive or negative – i.e. do you show the reason why you’re doing this, or a photo showcasing the impact your charity has had?
 In general, most charities tend to lean more towards the negative side and use a more emotional image for their hero image.
 Be wary that you must also show the positive side to what peoples donation will go towards though, as this makes for a more likely conversion.

-This next subject may seem slightly boring/unnecessary to mention heading into 2019, but bear with me (it’s key I promise).
+At first this next subject may seem slightly boring/unnecessary to mention, but bear with me (it’s key I promise).
 We’ve shown the importance of good video/imagery, but picking the right source material of these isn’t enough.
 You must consider the use of white space with this.
 In web design, white space doesn’t have to be as literal as it sounds.
 It’s empty space that adds breathing space to the content on your page to improve the charity’s perception and in turn user experience.

 A good example of this in action is Upstream International‘s landing page.
 Here, we have a powerful image of a woman, a message that isn’t competing for attention AND a good use of white space on the left and more predominantly on the right.
 Our previous two areas of focus work best when white space isn’t overlooked but integrated into the thought process.

-In terms of UX design, your donation button will be important way beyond 2019, because, as you know…it’s a big deal for your charity!
+In terms of UX design, your donation button will be important throughout the year, because, as you know…it’s a big deal for your charity!
 People have become accustomed to seeing them.
 There is an expectancy when arriving on a charity website that the user can locate it immediately.

 What good is your site’s donation button if it gets lost within the page design or has nowhere to go?
 Making a donation should be as easy as possible as if donors spend even a few seconds too long looking for the button, they may give up and your charity pays the price.
 With that in mind, your donation button must reside near the top of your landing page, (eliminating any scrolling time) which in many instances is the top right.